 Small prints are sometimes called “blenders” because their repeats are closer together and they can almost read as solids.
 They aren’t solid, but if you step back and squint your eyes they look like a solid color.
 These prints provide the contrast for the busier large and medium size prints to really show them off.
 They provide a place for your eye to rest.
 You can use actual solids – which is a great option, but keep in mind that the design becomes more flat.
 With a small print ‘solid’ you get more ‘visual texture’ or interest to the quilt.

-Here’s another example from a quilt I made this spring.
+Here’s another example from a quilt I made.
 This is the color palette I chose: browns, oranges, and blues, and I pulled a variety of prints and shades from my stash.

 Let’s look at just the oranges.
 (First, notice the variety of shades of orange.)
 Here they are divided by scale – smaller on the left to larger on the right.